Skip to content

 25. Number of company owned natural rubber processing facilities?

-The company has a total of 37 natural rubber processing facilities in 2022.
+37 - The company reports it operates 37 natural rubber processing facilities as of 2023.

 • Y